-Carla Harris of Morgan Stanley offers advice gathered from the first season of Access & Opportunity, the podcast in which she talks to change agents about opening doors for women and multicultural entrepreneurs.
+Carla Harris offers advice gathered from the first season of Access & Opportunity, the podcast in which she talks to change agents about opening doors for women and multicultural entrepreneurs.

 In June, we launched the Access & Opportunity podcast to introduce you to some outstanding individuals who are working to create opportunities in multicultural communities.
 Since then, we’ve talked to entrepreneurs, investors and developers.
 Our guests have shared their playbooks for investing, developing, and even transforming communities by providing access to capital to businesses owned by women and multicultural entrepreneurs.

 As the first season comes to a close, I want to share a few of the lessons I learned from these conversations–lessons that I believe can be extremely useful to both entrepreneurs and investors alike:

 As one of my guests on the podcast, Dr. Freada Kapor Klein, put it, “We need to measure distance traveled, not credentials, not pedigrees.
 We need to see where people have traveled on their own steam, not accidents of birth and advantages they’ve been given.”

 Klein, a Founder of Kapor Capital and the Kapor Center for Social Impact, is seeking to help break down the investment barriers for startups run by women and multicultural entrepreneurs.
 Fifty-six percent of Kapor Capital’s investments have gone to startups with a founder who is a woman or a person of color from an underrepresented background.

 We all know biases exist, both unconscious and intentional, and those biases are felt by far too many women and multicultural founders when they pitch investors.
 Investors should pay attention to these entrepreneurs when they come knocking–or better yet, seek them out–because they are likely solving large problems that the market is ignoring.